alexguan/node-zookeeper-client/README.md

     * `sessionTimeout` Session timeout in milliseconds, defaults to 30 seconds.
     * `spinDelay` The delay (in milliseconds) between each connection attempts.
     * `retries` The number of retry attempts for connection loss exception.
+    * `requestTimeout` The request timeout in millseconds to wait for a response from the ZooKeeper host before causing a `REQUEST_TIMED_OUT` error to be delivered to the request callback and the connection being retried.
+If `null` then it will default to twice the `pingTimeout` which is calculated as 1/3 of the negotiated `sessionTimeout`.
+If `false` then there will be no request timeout performed.

   Defaults options: